 As of R1 2022 SP1, the tool also supports analyzing .NET Core projects as well as projects targeting newer versions of the framework.

 At this stage of development, Telerik Upgrade API Analyzer checks only the C# code of your application.

-Telerik Upgrade API Analyzer is a ClickOnce application and you can download the installation file directly from our site.
+Telerik Upgrade API Analyzer is a ClickOnce application that can be downloaded from our website.
+Download the Upgrade API Analyzer.

 Running the Telerik Upgrade API Analyzer opens the screen shown in Figure 1.

 Figure 1: Initial screen of Telerik Upgrade API Analyzer

 Choose the platform.